ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/faq/backward-compatibility.markdown

 * `Client 4.5` is **not** compatible with `Server 4.0` because the server is of a lower Minor version.

+{NOTE: }

+* Upon receiving an erroneous client request, a server will verify that the client version is supported.
+* If the client version is not supported, the server will generate an exception such as -
+  **`RavenDB does not support interaction between Client API major version 3 and Server version 4 when major version does not match.`**

+{NOTE/}

 ## RavenDB 4.2 and Higher Compatibility
 Starting with version 4.2, RavenDB clients are compatible with any server of their own version **and higher**.